rubyworks/brite/README.md

 ## DESCRIPTION

-Brite is an inovative static website/blog generation utility which is as easy to use as it is versatile.
+Brite is an innovative static website/blog generation utility which is as easy to use as it is versatile.